“Am I married?” Seems like a simple question, right? But, sometimes it isn’t, and the answer to that question can be surprising.

-To learn more about common law marriages in Texas, as well as your rights if you are in an informal marriage, contact Walters Gilbreath, PLLC online or by phone at (844) 451-1220 today.
+Learn more about common law marriages in Texas, as well as your rights if you are in an informal marriage.
+Contact Walters Gilbreath, PLLC online or by phone at (844) 451-1220 today to speak with a matrimonial attorney.

 Can Common Law Marriages Be Challenged?